 A well known botanist and author of many books about trees once asked 'Can artists draw trees?'
-His answer was along the lines of trees being almost impossible to portray accurately in the sense of the mechanism of a camera that records much fine detail.
+His answer was along the lines of trees being almost impossible to portray accurately in the sense of the mechanical accuracy of a camera that records much fine detail.
 This has been a problem for many landscape artists over long times, many eras, and specially in Europe and North America where landscape painting without trees, except for sea-scapes, would be problematic, or not fit for sale.
 How many artistic representations of prairies, savannas, moorlands are there?

-The Hay Wain, by John Constable, 1821.
-Credit: Wikimedia.
+The Harvest Wagon, by Thomas Gainsborough, Credit: Wikimedia.

-A portrait of a single tree, as the only subject, preferably as a broadleaf tree leafless in winter can be done to almost mechanical accuracy as some of the examples here show.
-Otherwise paintings by landscape artists such as John Constable, focus on the human interest.
-The trees act as a background, the rural setting.
-The task of accurate depiction of trees can be done, specially if using a large canvas (6 feet wide in this example).
-Good technique can reveal identity to genus of tree: the one at right, close to the river has the characteristic up reaching branches of a black popular.
-For leaves a layering method is used, with only the outermost represented distinctly, in bright green, by a few strokes of a fine brush.
-Deeper in the leaves are represented by paler shades and less disntinct brush strokes.
-An alternative is line-art, using pencil or ink, or painting of leafless trees, to finely reveal distinctive forms and textures.
+A portrait of a single tree, as the only subject, preferably as a broad-leaf tree leafless in winter can be done to almost mechanical accuracy as some of the examples here show.
+Otherwise the examples by famous landscape artists such as Thomas Gainsborough, focus on the human interest.
+Focus on people doing some workday task needing lively activity.

+The trees act as a background, with little attention to the almost impossible task of dealing with the leaves - too small, too many and so many similar shades of green.
+It can be done, almost to the level of identity to genus of tree, but few artists attempt that.
+A distinct exception is line-art, in black or brown using pencil or ink, usually of leafless trees, and finely revealing the forms and textures.
+Also so useful for illustrating identification guides to species of trees.